AEZS Stock Forecast: All the More Reason to Consider Aeterna Zentaris Inc. (AEZS) Now

 Aeterna Zentaris Inc. (AEZS): Who are the competitors?

-The company’s main competitors (and peers) include Sanofi (SNY) that is trading -0.74% down over the past 12 months.
-Novartis AG (NVS) is 4.16% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Sanofi (SNY) that is trading -9.18% down over the past 12 months.
+Novartis AG (NVS) is -4.73% down on the 1-year trading charts.
 Short interest in the company’s stock has fallen -50.57% from the last report on Jan 14, 2021 to stand at a total of 5.24 million short shares sold with a short interest ratio of 0.1.